SSH

 Text-based connections

-If you want to create a fully customized SSH connection with more options than you can find in the simple SSH connection creation dialog, you can take a look at customized SSH connections.
+If you want to create a fully customized SSH connection with more options than you can find in the normal SSH connection creation dialog, you can take a look at customized SSH connections.
 These allow you to specify an SSH connection in-place using the SSH config syntax you know.
 It is essentially a way to create SSH config connections without having to go through dealing with creating config files.
 This is recommended if you are an advanced user and know what you're doing.

 Format